By Amy Pinder, MA, CCC-SLP,

-As a speech language pathologist, I support students with autism and other language learning challenges by helping them develop skills and confidence to communicate effectively.
+As a neurodiversity-affirming speech therapist, I support students with autism and other language learning challenges by helping them develop skills and confidence to communicate effectively.
 Over the past 15 years, I have come to realize that it is the interaction that matters more than the activity.
 The gleam in a student’s eye is the way into their world, and reaching that world varies with each individual.

 I consistently find the gleam in my students’ eyes through joyful, regulatory, and play-based activities.
 Play provides a safe opportunity for learning, exploring, and targeting visual-spatial, motor, language, social-emotional, and executive functioning skills.
 I also encourage families to engage in play-based activities based on extensive evidence-based research detailing the benefits of play.
 A study conducted by The PLAY Project in 2014 showed that playful interactions increased caregiver and child relationships, improved social skills in children with autism, and reduced caregiver stress and depression.
 Play-based approaches are also relatively inexpensive, intuitive, and easy to implement compared to many therapeutic options.